 Coastal wetlands host some of the richest biodiversity on the planet.
-Salt marshes, seagrass beds, and the shallow waters where mangroves take root are refuges for wildlife and nurseries for juvenile fish, including commercially important species such as groupers and snappers.
+Salt marshes, seagrass beds, and mangrove forests are refuges for wildlife and nurseries for juvenile fish, including commercially important species such as groupers and snappers.

-Yet coastal habitats are among the most threatened ecosystems in the world.
+Yet coastal habitats are among the most threatened ecosystems.
 In the past 50 years, half of the world’s mangroves have been destroyed, according to the Global Mangrove Alliance.
-And in recent decades, at least a third of coral reefs have died out because of warming waters, habitat destruction, pollution, overfishing, and ocean acidification.
-If current rates continue, mangroves and coral reefs could disappear by the next century.
+And in recent decades, at least a third of coral reefs have been lost because of warming waters, habitat destruction, pollution, overfishing, and ocean acidification.